ProfessionalCSharp/ProfessionalCSharp7/README.md

 # Professional C# 7 and .NET Core 2.0

+> Check [Professional C# and .NET - 2021 Edition](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021) for the code samples of the next edition of the book.

 Code samples for the Wrox Press book **Professional C# 7 and .NET Core 2.0**

 To compile and run the samples, you need Visual Studio 2017, Visual Studio for Mac, or Visual Studio Code.